Bihar famine of 1873–1874

 The Bihar famine of 1873–1874 (also the Bengal famine of 1873–1874) was a famine in British India that followed a drought in the province of Bihar, the neighboring provinces of Bengal, the North-Western Provinces and Oudh.
 It affected an area of 54000 sqmi and a population of 21.5 million.
 The relief effort—organized by Sir Richard Temple, the newly appointed Lieutenant-Governor of Bengal—was one of the success stories of the famine relief in British India; there was little or no mortality during the famine.
+However, while some neighbouring princely states and outlying areas did experience excess deaths, with scholarly estimates ranging up from several hundred thousand to about 1.5 million.

 Relief

 As the impending famine came to light, a decision was made at the highest level to save lives at any cost.
 Rs.
 40 million were spent on importing 450,000 tons of rice from Burma.
 Another Rs.
 22.5 million were spent in organizing relief for 300 million units (1 unit = one person for one day).

 In addition, for the first time, inspection of villages by the government officials was carried out to identify those in need of aid or employment.
 In Sir Richard Temple's own description (in a contemporary correspondence), the generous aid allowed the laborers to stay in good physical condition and to return to their fields when the rains finally arrived; their actions put to rest any fears among relief officials that the government handouts were making the laborers "dependent."

 Road construction became a major project of the famine relief works; the Road Cess Act of 1875, which was enacted just before the famine began, established a fund for the "construction of roads, especially their metaling and bridging."
 The construction of the Irrawaddy Valley State Railway in Burma, which began in 1874, also provided employment in the earthworks for many famine immigrants from Bengal.